If you are unfamiliar with this gentle-touch, slow type of bodywork, please watch this video, What Is Craniosacral Therapy?

 Craniosacral therapy has its roots in osteopathy, which sees humans as whole rather than parts, with interrelated structure and function, and with innate healing ability.
 Cranial osteopathy, based on the life work of founder William Sutherland, D.O., has spun off a couple of offshoots.
 I offer both and may use both in a session, and if you have a preference, you may choose it.

 Classical craniosacral therapy (sometimes called biomechanical) is based on Dr. Sutherland’s earlier work, and the Upledger Institute teaches this style.
-It focuses on the craniosacral system in the body — the fluid, membranes, and bones surrounding your brain and spinal cord.
-CST is not just working on the cranium and sacrum, however.
-By palpating the subtle rhythm of the cranial fluid anywhere on the body, we can detect areas of strain and encourage your body to release them.
+It focuses on the craniosacral system in the body — the fluid, membranes, and bones surrounding your brain and spinal cord — which affects the whole body.
+CST is not just working with the cranium and sacrum.
+By palpating the subtle rhythm of the cranial fluid anywhere on the body, we can detect areas of strain and support your body in releasing them.

 Most people find sessions very relaxing, and CST can help with stress, headaches and migraines, sinus congestion, neck and back pain, anxiety, depression, insomnia, PTSD, trauma, fibromyalgia, learning disabilities, ADD/ADHD, and more.

 Biodynamics stems from Dr. Sutherland’s later work, when he and other cranial osteopaths recognized after decades of practice that subtle, deeply healing life forces were influencing their sessions, and that the more they listened deeply, the more their patients’ systems responded by moving into deeper health.

 Working with stillness and perception, I use a light, gentle touch.
 A Biodynamics session is a meditative, whole body experience that may be described as connecting with the field dynamics that optimize your well-being.
 You may feel that your body-mind system is better organized, more coherent and relaxed, and better resourced for healing after a session.